sbr-hkyr/MobileAppProject/README.md

 * **Madam Siti Shafrah Shahawai** – Co-Lead Instructor
 * **Albukhary International University**
 * The **CDE2313 Mobile Application Development** course team for providing the case study and project requirements.
-* The clinical and technical references used to understand Therapeutic Drug Monitoring and Vancomycin pharmacokinetics.
+* The clinical and technical resources used to understand Therapeutic Drug Monitoring and Vancomycin pharmacokinetics.

 ---

 # 📚 References

-The following resources were identified in the project case study as references for domain understanding and clinical reference checking:
+The assigned case study identifies the following resources as starting points for TDM domain understanding and reference checking:

 1. **myTDM Calculator**
    https://www.mytdmcalculator.com/